OpenDataDSL/website/blog/2023-06-22-reporting/index.md

 Creating complex smart reports comprise of 3 essential elements which effectively split the reporting responsibility between developers, designers and end-users:
 * **Developers**
-  > Use the ODSL language to aggregate, derive and shape the data for the report
+  > Use the ODSL language to aggregate, derive and shape the data for the report.
 * **Designers**
-  > Use an enriched version of the mustache logic-less templates to design how the report looks
+  > Use an enriched version of the mustache logic-less templates to design how the report looks.
 * **Users**
-  > End-users configure the report, selecting which data to use in it
+  > End-users configure the report, selecting which data to use in it.

 :::info The SMART part - just add data
 The Smart part is that both the developer and the designer are simply creating **re-usable templates** that the end-user selects along with the data they want in the report.